-When ANY library media equipment leaves the school for five days or more, the person requesting the equipment must fill out a Temporary Loan Form.
-This form must be signed by the administrator before the equipment leaves the school site.
+When ANY library media equipment leaves the school for five days or more, the person requesting the equipment is encouraged to must-fill out a Temporary Loan Form.
+This form should bemust be signed by the administrator before the equipment leaves the school site.